 In accordance with Rule 720(4) of the Catalist Rules, all Directors must submit themselves for re-nomination and reappointment at least once every three years.
 Under the Constitution of the Company, the Company has adopted a provision that Directors shall retire from office once every three years, and for this purpose, at each Annual General Meeting of the Company (the "AGM"), one-third of the Directors for the time being shall retire from office by rotation (in accordance with Rule 720(4) of the Catalist Rules).
 In this regard, Article 104 of the Constitution of the Company provides that between persons who became or were last re-elected Directors on the same day, those to retire by rotation shall be determined by lot (unless they otherwise agree among themselves).
 Pursuant to Article 104 of the Constitution of the Company, two Directors will be required to retire by rotation.
-In this regard, the NC has recommended, and the Board has agreed that at the forthcoming AGM, Mr. Eddy Pratomo and Mr. Omri Samosir, being eligible, have offered themselves for re-election.
+In this regard, the NC has recommended, and the Board has agreed that at the forthcoming AGM, Mr. Eddy Pratomo and Mr. Omri Samosir, will be retiring and will be nominated for re-appointment.
+Mr. Eddy Pratomo and Mr. Omri Samosir, being eligible, have offered themselves for re-election.